JeffOnABike/crab-project/README.md

 ##Conclusions

-Variance in observed landings in the Eureka area can be partially explained by an auto-fit ARIMA model that incorporates exogenous regressors.
+Variance in observed landings in the Eureka area can be partially explained by an auto-fit ARIMAX model that incorporates exogenous regressors.
 The most exciting insights from the data exploration was being able to pinpoint the time windows in which the regressors had the most impact, and furthermore to confirm that they aligned with critical stages for survival in the life cycle of Dungeness crabs.
-From the modeling portion, it was most interesting to see that an ARIMA model fit with these regressors was a synergy of ARIMA and linear regression models, outperforming both of them in the evaluation phase.
+From the modeling portion, it was most interesting to see that an ARIMAX model fit with these regressors was a synergy of ARIMA and linear regression models, outperforming both of them in the evaluation phase.

 #REPO GUIDE

 ###raw_data:
-* Dcrab_Month&Port_2002-2015.xlsx<br>
+**Dcrab_Month&Port_2002-2015.xlsx**
 Excel file with landings organized by port and month from 2002-2014.
 This data was generously provided by Christy Juhasz of the California Department of Fish and Wildlife, who have been tracking landings since 2002.

-* erdCAMarCatSM_fb3f_4d76_6e3d.csv<br>
+**erdCAMarCatSM_fb3f_4d76_6e3d.csv**
 csv file of landings from 1928 - 2002, downloaded from the [PFEL online](http://coastwatch.pfeg.noaa.gov/erddap/tabledap/erdCAMarCatSM.html) with the query:<br>
 Fish = 'Crab, Dungeness'<br>
 Time: '1928-01-16' - '2002-12-16T00:00:00Z'<br>